grate-driver/linux/Documentation/admin-guide/kernel-parameters.rst

 Note that "all" and "none" are not necessarily valid/sensible input values for each available parameter expecting a CPU list.

+        foo_cpus=1,3,5,16-last

+will at runtime, replace "last" with the number of the last (highest number) present CPU on the system.
+Thus a common deployment can be used on multiple systems with different total number of cores present, without needing to evaluate the total core count in advance on each system.

 This document may not be entirely up to date and comprehensive.
 The command "modinfo -p ${modulename}" shows a current list of all parameters of a loadable module.
 Loadable modules, after being loaded into the running kernel, also